foglcz/JSONRpc2/README.md

 There is an example implementation of the presenter within "example" folder, which can be used for Nette Framework (TM)

+Both server and client supports for "dots magic".
+That is, every method called using the RPC classes can contain dots.
+The dots then separates individual objects. ie:

+    $client = new Lightbulb\Json\Rpc2\Client('http://endpoint');
+    $client->first->second->third($arg);

+will actually result in following json call:

+    {... method: "first.second.third" ...}

 Test suite
 ==========
 Within "test-suite" folder you can find implementation of the generic test-suite